altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 'K::They made him mute, I doubt he is pretending' "K::Hey!"
-~Felix had the top half of his screen covered, and below was a terminal~ 'He was writing some code'
+~Felix had the top half of his screen covered, and below was a terminal~ 'He was writing some sort of code'
 *Felix held out a finger to him, and he kept on typing* ~Kent lost interest until~
 *Felix uncovered the other half of his screen*